MrResi23/CaseStuy-Group-C/README.md

 for 2 days, where items are stored based on house number and each storage can hold 5 parcels.
 For this case we assume each storage already have 5 parcels.

+//Sir, we previously did the code seperately from our local pc then compiled it later to proceed submiting it to github hence the 1 contributor from the github repository.